 Android TV devices don’t come with a built-in web browser.
 However, you can download and install third-party apps that function as a web browser through the Google Play store.
-You can even sideload a browser app on your Android TV device.
+You can even sideload a browser app like Google Chrome on your Android TV device.

 Q. Is Android TV free to use?

 Yes, you don’t have to pay to use Android TV software once you’ve bought an Android TV device.
 However, you will need to pay for the individual subscription services you use for streaming.
 You’ll also have to pay for some Android TV apps just like you pay for mobile apps.

 Q. How do I set up my Android TV?

 You can follow our detailed Android TV setup guide to learn how to get started with your Android TV and make the most of it with essential apps.